Inalco in the media

 January 2026

-Gulistan Sido, doctoral student at Plidam and specialist in Kurdish oral literature, spoke on:
+Gulistan Sido, a doctoral student at Plidam and specialist in Kurdish oral literature, spoke on:

 - L'Humanité, January 31, Syria: a risk of Kurdish genocide?
 Activists explain